JFriar11/CLUTCH/README.md

 # CLUTCH — MLB Clutch Factor Analyzer (2025)

-This project computes a hitter **ClutchFactor** for the MLB 2025 season using Statcast plate appearance data.
+This is a web application that computes a hitter **ClutchFactor** for any selected timeframe using Statcast plate appearance data.
+Then displays all hitters who qualify based on PAs in a table

 ## High Leverage Definition
 A plate appearance is flagged as **high leverage** if: